emson/emson/_posts/2008-06-25-an-almost-fix-for-creating-rubygems-on-windows.markdown

 wordpress_id: 14
 wordpress_url: http://blog.emson.co.uk/2008/06/an-almost-fix-for-creating-rubygems-on-windows/
 ---
+#An Almost Fix for Creating RubyGems on Windows

 ##Introduction
 I wrote this article originally so that I could write command-line apps using Ruby, as I got further and further down the line I realised that what I really wanted to do was create a command-line app using RubyGems.
 I use both Windows and an Apple Mac and I quickly found myself having problems trying to create RubyGems on Windows.